AlbertSolomon/fedora-config/README.md

 <h1 align="center"> fedora-config </h1>

-All my configs for my fedora desktop setup 😎
+All the  configs  for a freshly Fedora desktop setup 😎

 ## This will include but not limited to